Europe's 'most wanted' women fugitives revealed | DW | 18.10.2019

 Europol has launched a new campaign to show that women are just as capable of committing serious crimes as men.
-Several of the females on the list are wanted for murder, child abuse or drugs and people trafficking.
+Several of the females on the list are wanted for murder, child abuse, or trafficking drugs and people.

 Europol on Friday named its most wanted female fugitives as part of efforts to track down those responsible for some of Europe's most serious crimes.